klem14/UdacityNanodegree_Project5_DataVisualization/README.txt

 “I faced couple of delays myself, and now, I know I am not alone.
 From now on, I will try to avoid Chicago and Atlanta which show the worst statistics.
 I however think the yellow color doesn’t provide much information.
 3 colors should be enough”
 Sebastien C.

+“I liked it very much (I would maybe choose another color as background for the map, but that’s details) I think the year by year animation is very powerful tool.
+It’s a good way of conveying the evolution/trend over the time.
+I however wish I could somehow access the data behind the map to get more details.
+What happened in year 2000 to have it all red (above 25%)?
+Crossing weather forecast / other reasons would be nice to have as a next step”
+Claude F.

 Resources:
 US state map TopoJSON data: https://gist.githubusercontent.com/stuartlynn/fb148318c332ac8360f5/raw/c0a59badd26d6736b5b65faf1241ee2ddb85c724/usstates.json